lionix-team/vue-image-markup/README.md

 top                | `0`                 | Top position of an object
 left                | `0`                   |Left position of an object radius            | `20`                | Radius of the circle
-strokeUniform       | `true`         | When `false`, the stoke width will scale with the object.
+strokeUniform       | `true`         | When `false`, the stroke width will scale with the object.
 When `true`, the stroke will always match the exact pixel size entered for stroke width noScaleCache        | `false`         |When `true`, cache does not get updated during scaling.
 The picture will get block if scaled too much and will be redrawn with correct details at the end of scaling. this setting is performance and application dependant

 or you can customize your editor circle mode styles by overwriting default values.